jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+android icons i think are default capacitor/ionic and need to be changed via command line:

 grain _could_ be a slider

 do i need to use ion page? eventually i will want routes but for now?